 Prerequisite: MS 205.
 Social and cultural theory of media and communications applied to analysis of media events and texts.
 Application of research methods and strategies to analyse media content.

 A survey of the soap opera and melodrama genre focusing on its Latino version: telenovelas.
 The course looks at the production, distribution, and content of soaps, and their audiences around the world.
 It explores questions of class, gender, race and ethnicity, and the use of soaps for education and social change.

+Prerequisite: MS 200.
 Digital Media Production is a course designed around creating, sharing, and collaborating with digital media.
-S tudents will make digital media using platforms like facebook, twitter, flickr, yelp, blogs, google maps, transmedia, and kiva.
+Students will make digital media using platforms like facebook, twitter, flickr, yelp, blogs, google maps, transmedia, and kiva.
 By the end of the semester, students will learn how to use digital media creatively and effectively, how to use digital media collectively and collaboratively, and how to learn new tools quickly and independently.
-Prerequisite: MS 200.

 Prerequisites: MS 222 or permission of Film Studies director.

+Prerequisite: Junior or senior standing.
 An introduction to a variety of feminist theories and approaches with emphasis on the arts, philosophy, politics, and media.
 Offered every Spring.
-Cross Listed with: ENGL-335 and PHIL-335.
-Prerequisite: Junior or Senior standing.
+Cross Listed with: ENGL 335 and PHIL 335.Restricted to Junior, and Senior classes

 Topics and prerequisites vary by semester.

 Prerequisite: MS-200.
 Faculty-supervised on-campus media production workshop including opportunities with KUSF, The Foghorn, USFtv, and other USF media outlets.
 Offered every semester.